microsoft/moaw/workshops/semantic-kernel-ws/workshop.md

 type: workshop                          # Required.
 title: Semantic Kernel Workshop         # Required.
 Full title of the workshop
 short_title: SKWS     # Optional.
 Short title displayed in the header
-description: This is a workshop for discover Semantic Kernel through the usage and the discovery of different topics.  # Required.
+description: This is a workshop to discover Semantic Kernel through the usage and the discovery of different topics.  # Required.
 level: advanced                         # Required.
 Can be 'beginner', 'intermediate' or 'advanced'
 authors:                                # Required.
 You can add as many authors as needed
   - Maxime Villeger